-There is one big advantage of dating a widower, says Apollonia Ponti and that is the fact that mostly, they are very sure of what they want.
+There is one big advantage of dating a widowed man, says Apollonia Ponti, and that is the fact that mostly, they are very sure of what they want.
 “A person who has seen the death of a special someone is usually clear about their relationship needs.
 They may want a similar love story or they may want to do new things,” she says.

 Related Reading: 11 Things That Attract A Younger Woman To An Older Man

-14. Don’t try to step into his ex’s shoes
+14. Don’t try to step into his late wife’s shoes

 17. Watch out for the red flags

-18. Don’t allow pictures or memories to make you insecure
+18. Don’t allow the pictures of deceased spouse to get to you